Kozea/Radicale/DOCUMENTATION.md

 the faulty data will fail.
 The logging output should contain the names of the culprits.

-Future releases of Radicale 2.x.x will store caches and sync-tokens in the `.Radicale.cache` folder inside of collections.
+Caches and sync-tokens are stored in the `.Radicale.cache` folder inside of collections.
 This folder may be created or modified, while the storage is locked for shared access.
 In theory, it should be safe to delete the folder.
 Caches will be recreated